eseroluxembourg/astropi_missionspacelab_validator/README.md

 https://astro-pi.org/mission-space-lab/rulebook
 and
 https://projects.raspberrypi.org/en/projects/mission-space-lab-creator-guide/5
-to give the best chances to be accepted for run in the International Space Station
+to give them the best chances to be allowed to run their code in the International Space Station